 4. BEST WITH BRASS FITTINGS: GrowGreen Heavy Duty Expandable Garden Hose

 If you want to keep it simple, this rugged hose with brass fittings is your best bet.
 Brass fittings are superior for connecting to brass water supply spigots, without cross-threading or leaking.
 Plus, the heavy-duty brass shutoff valve at the outlet end allows for a quick change from a nozzle to a lawn sprinkler or other watering implements.
 The hose expands up to three times its size when water is turned on, then drains itself as it returns to storage size when not in use.
 It will never tangle, twist, or kink, and conveniently stores away in the included heavy-duty storage sack.

-The HBlife 100 Foot Garden Hose is an excellent expandable hose all around, so the included high-quality, the eight-function metal nozzle is a major bonus.
+HBlife’s garden hose is an excellent expandable hose all around, the included nine-function metal nozzle is a major bonus.
 The nozzle is made of rugged metal that will last for years and has all of the functions you could ever want, whether you’re gently misting seedlings, washing the car, or blasting mud off your boots.
 Plus, the included replacement O rings will stop leaks at the couplings if they should arise.
-The HBlife 100 Foot Garden Hose expands from 33.5 feet to 100 feet as soon as the water is turned on and drains just as quickly as it returns to storage size.
+The HBlife hose expands from 33.5 feet to 100 feet as soon as the water is turned on and drains just as quickly as it returns to storage size.
 It is lightweight, flexible, kink-free, and stores easily.